Chart Color Schemes

 Educational attainment in Wyoming aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 21.5%, significantly lower than Greater Sydney's average of 38.0%.
-Bachelor degrees are the most common at 15.3%, followed by postgraduate qualifications (4.1%) and graduate diplomas (2.1%).
-Vocational credentials are prevalent, with 39.8% of residents aged 15+ holding them, including advanced diplomas (11.5%) and certificates (28.3%).
-Educational participation is high, with 28.6% of residents currently enrolled in formal education, including 9.9% in primary, 7.9% in secondary, and 3.9% in tertiary education.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most prevalent at 15.3%, followed by postgraduate qualifications (4.1%) and graduate diplomas (2.1%).
+Trade and technical skills are prominent, with 39.8% of residents aged 15+ holding vocational credentials – advanced diplomas (11.5%) and certificates (28.3%).

-Educational participation is notably high, with 28.6% of residents currently enrolled in formal education.
+Educational participation is high, with 28.6% of residents currently enrolled in formal education.
 This includes 9.9% in primary education, 7.9% in secondary education, and 3.9% pursuing tertiary education.

 Frequently Asked Questions - Education